Hurricane Beryl makes landfall as Category 4 storm on Caribbean island of Carriacou in Grenada

 The storm was expected to weaken slightly over the Caribbean Sea on a path that would take it just south of Jamaica and later toward Mexico's Yucatan Peninsula as a Category 1.

-Officials in some southeast Caribbean islands announced controlled shutdowns of electricity and warned of water outages ahead of the storm, urging people to seek shelter.
-They warned of landslides and flash flooding as they shuttered schools, airports and government offices.
+Officials in some southeast Caribbean islands announced controlled power outages and warned of water cuts ahead of the storm, as well as landslides and flash floods.
+Schools, airports and government offices shuttered.

-Hours before the storm, Barbadian Michael Beckles said he feared the worst for his island despite witnessing how people were taking it seriously.
+Hours before the storm, Barbadian Michael Beckles said he still feared the worst for his island.

 Historic Hurricane

-It took Beryl only 42 hours to strengthen from a tropical depression to a major hurricane - a feat accomplished only six other times in Atlantic hurricane history, and with Sept.
+Beryl strengthened from a tropical depression to a major hurricane in just 42 hours - a feat accomplished only six other times in Atlantic hurricane history, and with Sept.
 1 as the earliest date, according to hurricane expert Sam Lillo.

 WATCH | ABC11 First Alert to Hurricane Season: What to know to keep you, your family safe